MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 Functions
 ^^^^^^^^^

-.. py:function:: apsimNGpy.core.mult_cores.is_my_iterable(value)

-   Check if a value is an iterable, but not a string.

 .. py:function:: apsimNGpy.core.mult_cores.simulation_exists(db_path: str, table_name: str, simulation_id: int) -> bool

    Check if a simulation_id exists in the specified table.